Apixaban

 Should I stop medication before dental procedures or minor surgeries?

 For invasive procedures such as tooth extraction or endoscopy, consult your doctor 3 to 5 days in advance to determine whether to temporarily discontinue medication.
-The physician will evaluate the bleeding risk versus thrombosis risk and may recommend bridging anticoagulation therapy if necessary.
+The doctor will assess the bleeding risk and may recommend bridging anticoagulation therapy to balance the risks of thrombosis and bleeding.

-Is routine blood monitoring required for long-term use?
+Is routine blood monitoring necessary for long-term use?

 Unlike warfarin, apixaban generally does not require regular INR monitoring.
 However, if the patient has liver or kidney dysfunction or shows signs of severe bleeding, the doctor may order coagulation tests such as aPTT or renal function tests.
-It is advisable to inform your healthcare provider about any changes or reactions during follow-up visits every 3 to 6 months.
+It is advisable to report any physical reactions or side effects during follow-up visits every 3 to 6 months.

 IconIcon